g12bftd/Kaggle-Based-Projects/README.md

 More info available at https://archive.ics.uci.edu/ml/datasets/Combined+Cycle+Power+Plant

 We aim to use a densely-connected neural network to predict net hourly electrical energy output based on our 4 predictors listed above.

+## 9) Combined Cycle Power Plant Project

+Given some features regarding a bank note, we want to predict whether the bank note is genuine or a fake.

+Data were extracted from images that were taken from genuine and forged banknote-like specimens.
+For digitization, an industrial camera usually used for print inspection was used.
+The final images have 400x 400 pixels.
+Due to the object lens and distance to the investigated object gray-scale pictures with a resolution of about 660 dpi were gained.
+Wavelet Transform tool were used to extract features from images.

+Our variates are:
+variance of Wavelet Transformed image (continuous) skewness of Wavelet Transformed image (continuous) curtosis of Wavelet Transformed image (continuous) entropy of image (continuous) class (integer) - 0 for genuine and 1 for fake